 On the 12th of June in 1886, the captain of the German sailing barque, Paula recorded a drift bottle being thrown from the ship while it sailed from Cardiff, Wales, to the Dutch East Indies, or as it is known today, Indonesia.
 For over a century that entry in the ship's Meteorological Journal was nothing more than a relatively meaningless piece of data preserved in German archives.

-But earlier this year, that data point gained relevance as the bottle that was jettisoned overboard 132 years ago was found on a beach in Western Australia, just north of Wedge Island, on January 21, 2018.
+That data point gained relevance as the bottle that was jettisoned overboard 134 years ago was found on a beach in Western Australia, just north of Wedge Island, on January 21, 2018.

 Tonya Illman discovered the bottle half-buried in the sand as she was walking along the dunes with a friend.
-At first, Tonya didn’t realize the bottle contained a message, simply thinking the bottle itself (a 19th century Dutch gin bottle) was a beautiful find.
-It was only later that her son’s girlfriend noticed the note inside as she tried to remove the sand.
+At first, Tonya didn’t realize the bottle contained a message, simply thinking the bottle itself (a 19th-century Dutch gin bottle) was a beautiful find.
+It was only later that her son’s girlfriend noticed the note inside when she tried to remove the sand.

 Slightly damp and tightly rolled, the Illmans carefully removed the note and dried it out before unrolling it.
 There was great anticipation amongst the family as they waited to see what the message would reveal.
-As they unrolled it, they noticed that there was both print and faint handwriting on it in, but it was in German.
-Tonya’s has a basic understanding of German, and began to to decipher the note.
+As they unrolled the note, they noticed that there was both print and faint handwriting on it, but it was in German.
+Tonya has a basic understanding of German and began to decipher the note.
 Some of the date, the recorded coordinates, and the ship's name were easily legible.
 The year was printed as "18__" but Kym found it hard to believe that the bottle and message were that old based on how exposed and easily found the bottle was.
-After realizing that they had something potentially potentially over a century old, they decided to take it to the Western Australian Museum where they embarked on a journey to authenticate the message.
+After realizing that they had something potentially over a century old, they decided to take it to the Western Australian Museum where they embarked on a journey to authenticate the message.